Monday, February 22, 2010

 A: Clichéd.
 Twee.
 Very, very wrong.
 But at least it tries for an accessible melody.

-V: Ms Trøan’s features are very compact, aren’t they.
-Great vocals.
-It’s astonishing how disco this comes across live once it all kicks off.
+V: The compact Ms Trøan produces some great vocals here.
+It’s astonishing how disco it comes across live once it all kicks off.

 22 Germany

-A: …the whole song is like one of those simulations where you can always see what’s coming up round the next corner and prepare for it.
-Compare it and the likes of Yugoslavia and Norway to, say, Italy: it’s embarrassing that they were in competition together, frankly.
+A: ...but the whole song is like one of those simulations where you can see what’s coming up around the next corner and prepare for it.
+Compare it and the likes of Yugoslavia and Norway to, say, Italy: it’s embarrassing they were in competition together, frankly.

 23 The Netherlands